Waytha Moorthy Ponnusamy: Return to join government of PH as a Minister

 In August 2017, HINDRAF under the leadership of Waytha Moorthy met with Chairman of Malaysian United Indigenous Party (BERSATU), Tun Dr. Mahathir Mohamad and initiated a working relationship with Pakatan Harapan (PH) coalition for the 2018 General Election (GE14).
 Mahathir in recognizing the importance of HINDRAF in its ability and to reach out to grassroots Indians in the semi-rural and rural areas officially accepted HINDRAF as an associate or strategic partner of PH.

-HINDRAF had managed to swing over 88% of the Malaysian Indian votes to the PH that lead to the historical defeat of BN in the GE14.
-In recognition of the HINDRAF contribution to PH success, Waytha Moorthy was sworn in as a Senator on 17 July 2018 and appointed as the Minister in the Prime Minister’s Department in charge of National Unity and Social Wellbeing under the new PH government administration under Mahathir's premiership.
+HINDRAF had managed to swing over 88% of the Malaysian Indian votes to the PH that led to the historical defeat of BN in the GE14.
+In recognition of the HINDRAF contribution to PH success, Waytha Moorthy was sworn in as a Senator on 17 July 2018 and appointed as the Minister in the Prime Minister's Department in charge of National Unity and Social Wellbeing under the new PH government administration under Mahathir's premiership.
 Waytha Moorthy's government appointment is unique because he is the first HINDRAF leader to have achieved a full Minister status in the government cabinet.
 His ministerial position also made him responsible for the agency in charge of funding and allocation meant for helping the Indian community; the Malaysian Indian Transformation Unit (MITRA) which was rebranded by the new PH government from the predecessor Socio-Economic Development Unit for the Indian Community (SEDIC), a controversial and mismanaged unit involving Malaysian Indian Congress (MIC) ministers under the previous BN administration.